 External radiation is measured with consideration for the types and levels of exposure expected from the various pathways, transport media, and other direct radiation sources.
 Examples of critical environmental media or sources that present the potential for external radiation exposure are airborne cloud passage and exposure to contaminated surface water, vegetation, sediment, or soil.

-Regulatory dose limits have not changed and the burden to show regulatory compliance with ALARA considerations continues to be required of BNL's environmental surveillance program.
+Regulatory dose limits have not changed and the burden to show regulatory compliance with ALARA limits continues to be required of BNL's environmental surveillance program.
 At present, the major facilities at the Laboratory that can contribute to ambient external exposure are the Brookhaven LINAC Isotope Producer (BLIP), the AGS, the Tandem Van de Graaff, the Booster Storage Ring, RHIC, the Former Waste Management Facility (FWMF), the Radionuclide Research and Production Laboratory, and the National Synchrotron Light Source II (NSLS-II).
-NSLS-II may increase beam current from 400 mA in CY 2024.
+NSLS-II increased beam current from 400 mA to 500 mA several times in CY 2024.
+There may be more operation time at 500 mA in CY2025 than CY2024.